sarahcssiqueira/base-gutenberg-block/readme.md

 ## Let's get to work!

-#### index.php
+### index.php

-Rename your plugin to whatever you want to better describe the needs/purpose of your project.
+Rename the file **index.php** to whatever you want to better describe the needs/purpose of your project.

 ### block.json

-Setup the **metadata of your block**, which the canonical way to register block types with both PHP (server-side) and JavaScript (client-side).
-Here is an [example block.json](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/).
+Setup the **metadata of your block**, which is the canonical way to register block types with both PHP (server-side) and JavaScript (client-side).
+Here is an [example block.json](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/) for your reference.

 ## Attributes

 Attributes are the way a block stores data, they define how a block is parsed to extract data from the saved content.
-The attributes is a JavaScript object containing the values of each attribute, or default values if defined.
+The attributes is a JavaScript object containing the values.

 In this project there's only one attribute, but you can create how many you need.